What Is Private Mortgage Insurance (PMI)?

 How much does PMI cost?

-The cost of PMI varies based on your loan-to-value ratio (LTV), the lender and your credit score, but it generally ranges from 0.5% to 1% of your entire loan amount per year.
+The cost of PMI varies based on your loan-to-value ratio (LTV), the lender, your credit score and the type and term of your loan.
+Generally, the cost of PMI will range from 0.5% to 1% of your entire loan amount per year.
 According to Freddie Mac, buyers can typically expect to pay $30 to $70 per month for every $100,000 borrowed.

 Here’s how you can calculate your PMI costs: